EtienneBehan/Spotify/README.md

 # Spotify Analysis

-6 weeks ago I began my journey both into coding and data analysis.
+In the beginning of March, I began my journey both into coding and data analysis.
 After taking a course on Codecademy, I wanted to see what I could do with Python.

 I've been a music lover ever since I was a young kid and have used Spotify for the last 8 years.